Turkey Noodle Soup

 This post may contain affiliate links.
 See my disclosure policy.

-This turkey noodle soup is a wholesome meal in a bowl, packed with protein, veggies, and simple seasonings.
-Made with any leftover turkey, it cooks up in under 30 minutes.
+My 25-minute turkey noodle soup is a wholesome meal in a bowl packed with protein, veggies, and simple seasonings.
+It’s hearty, flavorful, and works with ANY leftover turkey.

 turkey noodle soup.

 Turkey noodle soup is one of my favorite things to make when using up Thanksgiving and Christmas leftovers.
-It’s cheap to make, works with any part of the turkey you like (even the bones!), and it’s a welcome change from days of turkey sandwiches.
+It’s cheap to make and works with any part of the turkey you like (even the bones!).
+It’s also a welcome change from me feeding my family turkey sandwiches for days!

 Table of Contents